-- The business must be located and operate within the U.S. or a U.S. territory.
+- The business must be located within the U.S. or a U.S. territory.

-- The business owner must have his own equity invested in the business.
+- Business owners must have their own equity invested in the business.

-- The business has exhausted all other funding options.
+- The business must exhaust all other funding options.

-In addition to these general requirements, there are a number of specific requirements for each type of loan and for different types of borrowers.
-SBA lenders also have their own requirements, which is why the SBA recommends that businesses consult with lenders before applying to check on their eligibility for SBA loans.
+In addition, there are a number of specific requirements for each type of loan and borrower.
+SBA lenders also have their own requirements.
+This is why the SBA recommends that businesses consult with lenders before applying for SBA loans.

 There are three basic types of SBA loans.
 7a loans are the most popular and can be as high as $5 million.
-For loan amounts below $150,000, the SBA guarantees 85 percent of the loan amount; for loans larger than $150,000 and up to $5 million, the SBA will guarantee 75 percent of the loan amount.
+For loan amounts below $150,000, the SBA guarantees 85 percent of the loan amount.
+For loans larger than $150,000 and up to $5 million, the SBA guarantees 75 percent of the loan amount.

-The SBA guarantee for small business loans affects the underwriting process in two ways.
-In general, the requirement that SBA loan applicants exhaust all other possible funding sources means that many applicants have poor credit or little credit history, which makes underwriting more challenging.
+The SBA requirements for small business loans affect the underwriting process in two ways.
+First, because SBA loan applicants must exhaust all other possible funding sources, many customers have poor or little credit history.
+This makes underwriting more challenging.

-More specifically, the guarantee imposes a number of additional documentary requirements and conditions on the loans, which vary according to the type of loan sought.
-The basic checklist of requirements for SBA loans has 17 items, some of which involve multiple documents.
+Secondly, the SBA imposes a number of additional documentation requirements, which vary with the type of loan.
+There are 17 main requirements for SBA loans, some of which involve multiple documents.

-For example, a borrower must submit three years of both personal and business tax returns, resumes of each of the business principals, and detailed descriptions of the intended purpose of the funds and the use of the owner’s own equity injection.
+For example, a borrower must submit three years of personal and business tax returns, resumes of all business principals, and detailed descriptions of both the purpose of the funds and the use of the owner’s equity injection.

-Managing this array of paperwork can be a frustrating and time-consuming process for both the borrower and the lender, which is why small business lending software is an attractive option.
+Managing this array of paperwork can be frustrating and time-consuming for both the borrower and the lender.
+This is why for many small businesses, automating the underwriting process is an attractive option.

-Automated underwriting like the solutions offered by MonJa is ideal for managing the complexity of SBA guaranteed loans.
-With the right small business lending software, a lender can process small loans more efficiently, turning what was once an unattractive part of the lending business into a valuable profit center.
+Automated underwriting, also offered by MonJa, is ideal for managing the complexity of SBA guaranteed loans.
+With the right software, a lender can process small business loans more efficiently, turning what was once an unattractive part of the lending business into a valuable profit center.

 Some features of automated underwriting solutions include:

-- Application assessment and sorting – An automated system can quickly determine whether applications satisfy both SBA and lender requirements, and sort incoming applications according to priorities determined by the lender.
-For example, returning borrowers might be prioritized ahead of new customers.
-Likewise, applications that have complications requiring more attention can be instantly identified and flagged by the system.
+- Application assessment and sorting – An automated system can quickly determine whether applications satisfy SBA and lender requirements, and sort incoming applications according to priorities determined by the lender.
+For example, lenders might want to prioritize returning borrowers over new customers.
+Likewise, applications with complications can be instantly identified and flagged by the system.

-- Fully automatic underwriting and decision processes – For applications that completely meet documentation requirements, an automated system can complete the underwriting and decision process in a very short time.
-Calculations such as cash flow and financial ratios, and matching results to the lender’s specific underwriting criteria can be done without further data entry, eliminating errors and time-consuming human handling.
+- Fully automated underwriting and decision processes – For applications that meet documentation requirements, an automated system can complete the underwriting process accurately and instantaneously.
+Automated systems can use lenders’ specific underwriting criteria to calculate figures such as cash flow and financial ratios.

 - Fast closing and disbursement – An automated system can create a credit memo and other documentation as soon as it finishes the underwriting process.
-Loan disbursements can likewise be automatically made to the customer’s account.
+Subsequently, loan disbursements can automatically be transferred to the customer’s account.

-- Simplifying audit and compliance – The data management capabilities of automated systems allow for customer files to be automatically compiled and made accessible for SBA reporting and compliance requirements, further reducing costly administrative time.
+- Simplifying audit and compliance – The data management capabilities of automated systems further reduce costly administrative time by compiling customer files and making them accessible for SBA reporting and compliance requirements.